syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/FAQ.md

 ## How to change popup view background color

-SfPopup view  background color can be modified by using the property [SfPopupLayout.PopupView.BackGroundColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.PopupView~BackgroundColor.html) as demonstrated in the following code sample.
+The background color of popup view can be set by using the [SfPopupLayout.PopupView.BackGroundColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.PopupView~BackgroundColor.html) property.

 {% tabs %}
 {%highlight Xaml%}